ThomsAlexander23/ThomsAlexander23/README.md

 <h1 align="center">Welcome, I'm Alex</h1>
 <img src= "https://github.com/ThomsAlexander23/ThomsAlexander23/blob/main/images/gitProfile.png">

-<h3>I'm a full-stack developer opne to work, with a background in genetics</h3>
+<h3>I'm a full-stack developer open to work, with a background in genetics</h3>
 <ul>
   <li>I'm currently diving into React and Node with a goal of profieciency in the MERN Stack</li>
   <li>I'm looking to collaborate on science related or more specifically genetics software teams</li>